Ashwagandha vs Maca: The Stress-Energy Axis Explained

 Ashwagandha currently has a significantly deeper evidence base.
 Its stress and anxiety claims are supported by meta-analyses with pooled sample sizes of 500+ participants (PMID: 39348746).
 A 2026 RCT further tested sustained-release ashwagandha at two dosages against placebo in stressed adults (PMID: 41824889).

-Maca's evidence, while promising, consists largely of pilot studies and smaller RCTs.
-Its sexual health claims, for instance, rest on studies with sample sizes of 20-60 participants ().
+Maca has been traditionally used to support vitality and wellbeing, with some preliminary research exploring its potential benefits.
 This does not mean maca is ineffective — it means the research is still catching up to its long traditional use.

 4. Hormonal and Sexual Health